 Single-use plastic cutlery, straws and food storage containers have all been removed from the island.
 A series of water fountains are available across Hamilton Island, encouraging guests and residents to use refillable water bottles.
 Complimentary refillable water bottles are provided in some of the island’s hotels and to conference delegates.

 The island’s food and beverage outlets use the Cookers Bulk Oil System, supplied in reusable fresh oil storage units eliminating the need for tins which end up in landfill.
-The oil product waste is collected, de-watered and refined before being used for biodiesel and cattle feed.
+The oil product waste is collected, de-watered and refined before being used for biodiesel.

 Residential green waste is collected and mulched on the island, with resulting mulch used on the extensive gardens across the island.
 This helps to reduce waste and aids in water conversation by providing gardens with a protective layer of compost.